SeanLawr960/lawrenceS_finalProjectML/README.md

-This project must be run in Jupiter Notebook.
-Utilize pip install for all packages listed at the top
+This project must be run in Jupiter Notebook in a venv with Python 3.11.
+Utilize pip install for all packages listed at the top.